Bundesliga: Hertha hold Bayern Munich to a draw in season-opener | DW | 16.08.2019

 45+3' Kingsley Coman wants a penalty, but the appeal's turned down.
 And that's half time.
 Bayern fans may not be happy, as Coman appeared to be on the receiving end of a shove in the back.

-45+3' Worried glances from Nico Kovac as he readies a half time team talk that was looking formulaic — until the 36th minute.
+45+3' Worried glances from Niko Kovac as he readies a half time team talk that was looking formulaic — until the 36th minute.
 Surely Bayern won't start with a home defeat.

 39' GOAL!
 Hertha again!
 Marko Grujic.